medmatix/Accounting-System/README.md

 Expenses       |   5xx     | | 520 Mortgage
 | |   6xx     | Disposables | 620 Write-offs (Bad Debts)

-To debit a Debit Account is to increase it. similarly for crediting an Credit Account. crediting a Debit Account reduces it and vis-a-versa.
+To debit a Debit Account is to increase it, similarly for crediting an Credit Account.
+Crediting a Debit Account reduces it and vis-a-versa.
 Addition and subtraction of figures are implied and automatic.
-That is what the program must do in the database.
+That is what the program must do in the database table.
 Thus to balance accounts all debits have a credit somewhere and all credits have and offsetting debit - double entry.